GET PAID TO DO POSTGRADUATE STUDY!

 - Join a friendly community of postgraduate researchers.

-- Have access to fantastic training opportunities and funding not only in your specific field, but also broader academic training.
+- Have access to fantastic training and funding opportunities, not only in your specific field, but also in the broader academic sense.

-- Develop a range of important employability skills, enabling you to work either in industry, government, or in an NGO etc., or in academia.
+- Develop a range of important employability skills, enabling you to work in, amongst others, industry, government, an NGO, or in academia.

 What options are available?

-- Fully-funded studentships (tax-free living costs at approximately £15k per year, plus London weighting where relevant, and tuition fees of £4k+ per year) for UK and eligible EU students, and international Economics students.
+- Fully-funded studentships (tax-free living costs at approximately £15k per year, plus London weighting where relevant, tuition fees fully paid for the duration of your funding award, and access to additional funding for overseas fieldwork, language training, and/or other research training) for successful applicants.

 Are you eligible?

-- To apply for a Masters plus PhD you will need: qualifications or professional experience equivalent to a first or upper second class honours degree.
+- To apply for a Masters plus PhD you will need: qualifications or professional experience equivalent to a Bachelors degree with honours.

-- To apply for a PhD only you will need: qualifications or professional experience equivalent to a Masters degree with distinction or merit, which includes relevant research methods training.
+- To apply for a PhD only you will need: qualifications or professional experience equivalent to a Masters, which includes relevant research methods training.

-- To apply for funding to complete your current PhD: please check our website.
+- To apply for funding to complete your current PhD: please check our website for details on how to apply.

 How to apply: